Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 Roof Repair Cost in Fort Worth (2026)

-Minor repairs — sealing flashing, replacing a handful of shingles, reseating a ridge cap — typically run $300 to $900 in the Fort Worth market.
-Mid-range repairs involving a section of damaged decking or multiple penetration flashings run $900 to $2,500.
-Major repairs involving large sections of storm damage, structural decking replacement, or multiple penetrations can reach $3,000 to $6,000 — at which point your contractor will almost always recommend getting an insurance adjuster involved if the damage is storm-related.
-At that cost level, out-of-pocket rarely makes sense.
+Minor stuff — sealing flashing, swapping out a handful of shingles, reseating a ridge cap — typically runs $300 to $900 in Fort Worth.
+Mid-range repairs where you've got a section of bad decking or multiple flashings that need work land in the $900 to $2,500 range.
+Major repairs with big storm damage sections, structural decking replacement, or multiple penetrations can hit $3,000 to $6,000.
+At that point, any decent contractor is going to tell you to get an insurance adjuster involved if the damage is storm-related.
+Paying that out of pocket rarely makes sense.

 Repair TypeTypical CostNotes